smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 9: Implement Azure AD Conditional Access Policies

-In this task, you will implement Azure AD Conditional Access Policies
+In this task, you will implement Azure AD Conditional Access Policies.

 1. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.